1. Home

 3. Digital Accessibility

-Colour can be a powerful way to communicate your message.
-However, not everyone perceives colour in the same way, so it’s important to use colour carefully and have other methods so everyone can access your content.
+Colour can be a powerful way to communicate information, but not everyone perceives colour in the same way.
+This guide explains how to use colour and contrast so your content is clear, inclusive, and accessible to all students.

 Keep colour contrast high